Permit for photography and audio or video recording during the main hearing in a criminal case

 Wherever possible, applications for permission for photography or film, radio or television recordings during main hearings in criminal proceedings must be submitted to the court before the main hearing begins.
 The application must state the purpose of the photography or recording and how the photography or recording is to be carried out during the main hearing.
-The application must be submitted to the court that is considering the case.
-The court will then reach a decision on the application.
+The application should be submitted well in advance so that the court and the parties have time to consider it before the case begins.
+The application should be sent to the presiding judge at the court where the trial will take place.

 No enclosures are required.